benhunt19/fdm-option-pricing/README.md

 To run the provided code, ensure you have:
 - **C++ (or MATLAB/Python)** installed.
 - A working compiler/interpreter.
-- Necessary numerical libraries if applicable.
+- Compile and run in-class-test.cpp